Project Basics

 You can also use the prefix !

-to ignore some paths in the render
+to ignore some files or directories in the render

 list.
 Note that in that case you need to start by specifying everything you do want to render.
 For example: